RAINBOW BRIDGE REMEMBRANCE DAY | AUGUST 28

-Rainbow Bridge Remembrance Day on August 28 sets aside a day to remember the pet companions we’ve lost.
+Rainbow Bridge Remembrance Day on August 28th sets aside a day to remember the pet companions we’ve lost.

-The death of a pet, whether furry, feathered or an uncommon variety, we feel the loss deeply.
+The death of a pet, whether furry, feathered, or an uncommon variety, is felt deeply.
 They become family and a familiar part of our lives.
-Mourning their death is different for everyone and Rainbow Bridge Remembrance Day provides a way to help heal the ache of loss.
+Mourning their death is different for everyone, and the observance provides a way to help heal the ache of loss.

-HOW TO OBSERVE
+HOW TO OBSERVE RAINBOW BRIDGE REMEMBRANCE DAY

 Take time to enjoy memories of your pet.
 Look through pictures.
 Consider a visit to an animal shelter if you feel ready.
 Volunteering time may help the adjustment.
 Use #RainbowBridgeRemembranceDay to share on social media.